schwzr/dsf-spring-school-imaging-tests/exercises/basic-concepts-and-guides.md

 have to be present in all slices and need to have a fixed value.
 You can learn more about discriminators [here](https://www.hl7.org/fhir/R4/profiling.html#discriminator).

-Let us revisit `task-hello-dic.xml` and start adding a slice called `example-input` to it:
+Let us revisit `task-start-dic-process.xml` and start adding a slice called `example-input` to it:
 ```xml
 <StructureDefinition xmlns="http://hl7.org/fhir">
     ...